 Compressed air can also be hot.
 Heating is a byproduct of the compression process, and the output from an industrial air compressor without an aftercooler is typically between 80°C and 180°C. Leaks from parts of the system where the air has not cooled can cause serious burns.

 Leaks can also create indirect safety risks.
-Unreliable equipment may increase dangers if they are affected by pressure drops.
+Unreliable equipment may increase dangers if they are affected by air pressure drops.

 The Environmental Impact of Compressed Air Leakage